 No underwater cameras are allowed.

-The Leech Lake Walleye Tournament is a live release tournament.
-Each contestant should do all they can to insure the well being of their catch.
-Fish deemed unfit for release will be donated to the Leech Lake Band of Ojibwe.
+The Leech Lake Walleye Tournament is a catch photo/release tournament.
+Each contestant should do all they can to ensure the wellbeing of their catch.

 The official ruler will be "The Judge."
 Fish will be measured by an official in any manner that results in the longest length.

 If a tie occurs, the team with the heaviest weight on the second day of the tournament will determine the tiebreaker.
-The second determining factor in case of tie will be determined by the most releasable fish.
+The second determining factor in case of tie will be determined by largest fish on Day 2 of tournament.
 If a third tiebreaker is needed, any cash awards of the two finishers will be added together and divided equally to each team.

 Cash awards and prizes are based on a full field of participants.
 The tournament committee reserves the right to adjust cash/prize values accordingly.

-Each participant must observe safe boat conduct at all times.
+Each participant must always observe safe boat conduct.

 Each participant is required to wear Coast Guard Approved chest-type life preserver, which is fully secured whenever the main combustion engine is running above idling speed.

-Instant engine stop switches must be operating properly when contestants are using the main engine above trolling speeds.
+Instant engine stop switches must be operating and used properly when contestants are using the main engine above trolling speeds.